mehdi533/Planet-Donut/README.md

 ## Planet-Donut

-For the project Planet Donut, I worked in collaboration with another classmate on developing and implementing various algorithms to control robots in a simulated environment for tasks such as exploration, resource extraction, and communication network establishment.
+For the project Planet Donut, I worked on developing and implementing various algorithms to control robots in a simulated environment for tasks such as exploration, resource extraction, and communication network establishment.

 Example of output: